Stevieag/stevieag.github.io/_posts/2024-04-07-Well-hows-it-going-todate.markdown

 ## My training: slow progress, steady growth

 Embarking into the world of cyber security is exciting and challenging.
-For someone like me it’s daunting, and I see the level of knowledge I don’t have (no Dunning–Kruger here, matey).
+For someone like me it\'s daunting, and I see the level of knowledge I don\'t have (no Dunning–Kruger here, matey).

 My pursuit of training has been met with a reality check – progress is slow, but the baby steps I make are undeniably rewarding.
 Firstly, I delved into platforms like Hack The Box and TryHackMe, enticed by promises of hands‑on experience and real‑world simulations.
 The allure of solving challenges and honing my skills was irresistible.
-Yet, as I immersed myself in these virtual environments, I quickly realised that it’s far from easy, as expected, but even with walkthroughs it’s slow going.
+Yet, as I immersed myself in these virtual environments, I quickly realised that it\'s far from easy, as expected, but even with walkthroughs it\'s slow going.
-Trying to understand the process and methods is really fun but it’s very slow, and I have this inbuilt feeling that I\'m too slow and do feel time is running out to start the career – but I need real‑world knowledge.
+Trying to understand the process and methods is really fun but it\'s very slow, and I have this inbuilt feeling that I\'m too slow and do feel time is running out to start the career – but I need real‑world knowledge.

-As said, it’s fun and brings into use lots of bits from university that were covered in cyber sec modules.
+As said, it\'s fun and brings into use lots of bits from university that were covered in cyber sec modules.
 The programming done in uni is now needing to be pulled back from the rear of my mind to present.
 All very exciting, and I feel each small step is one step nearer to mastery (still not confident).
 Some of the skills I\'m picking up are making me look at things in a different manner – like perusing website input boxes as a place for manipulation and a weak point.

 TryHackMe has been great; it has presented me with lots of machines, each presenting unique obstacles to overcome.
 Concepts that seemed straightforward on paper have, in practice, baffled me.
 In exploiting vulnerabilities, I found myself grappling with networking protocols, cryptography, and other principles, building the complexity as we go.
 Each step has needed patience and ultimately a walkthrough, but I can feel the confidence building as I look at the attack surfaces and have some skills to at least start to look for issues before tapping out.
 THM has offered a guided approach, with structured learning paths and interactive tutorials, yet some of the boxes have had me scratching my head for hours.
 But with each step, each success is a huge level of satisfaction that adds to my determination to continue.